 Mental health support teams and Centres of Excellence.

 In January 2023, Derby and Derbyshire will see an additional two Mental Health Support Teams (MHST) allocated to our education settings.
-The closing date for expressions of interest is Monday 30 May 2022, using the attached form.
+The closing date for expressions of interest was Monday 30 May 2022, using the attached form.

 Changing Lives (local name given to MHST in Derby and Derbyshire) has been operating in our area for three years and in that time have worked with schools, children and young people and parents/carers in supporting better mental health.
 Changing Lives service currently supports a number of schools.
-The service supports children and young people with mild to moderate mental health needs and their families; primarily MHST will work with those aged between 5 to 18 years of age and over 18 only where the CYP has SEND or is a care leaver.
+The service supports children and young people with mild to moderate mental health needs and their families; primarily MHST will work with those aged between 5 and 18 years of age, and over 18 where the CYP has SEND or is a care leaver.
 The main aims of the service are to:

 - Deliver evidence-based interventions to children and young people with mild-moderate mental health needs.